 Of course nothing is off the table, including the creative side of photography like how to take better pictures, post processing, workflow, equipment, pricing, software, apps, portfolio review, client communication, and whatever else you have questions about.

 So be sure to put together a list of questions and topics you’d like to discuss and click the button below to purchase your session!

-This session gives you access to copies of our top 4 client handouts (not sold in our store) in editable formats as Word documents so you may customize to your heart’s content!
+This session gives you access to our pricing structure and to copies of our top 4 client handouts (not sold in our store) in editable formats as Word documents so you may customize to your heart’s content!

 The handouts include:

 - Our Post-Shoot Document

 I look forward to helping you get on your way to creative fulfillment and financial stability on YOUR terms.